Grove Park School, Wrexham: Closure and proposed demolition

-The former high school site closed down in 2003, amid a reorganisation of Wrexham's secondary school education.
-Pupils of the school were split into two "super" high schools, Ysgol Clywedog and Rhosnesni High School.
-While it was also planned, prior in 2002, for the Groves to be purchased by Yale College, with Yale needing to raise "major investment" for it.
+The former high school closed down in July 2003, amid a reorganisation of Wrexham's secondary school education.
+Pupils of the school were split into two "super" high schools, Ysgol Clywedog (previously Bryn Offa) and Rhosnesni High School (previously St Davids).
+Although the Groves site continued to be used until 2005 for pupils of the two new schools during their re-development, but under the name "Penymaes".
+It was also planned, prior in 2002, for the Groves to be purchased by nearby Yale College, with Yale needing to raise "major investment" for it.
 However by the end of 2002, Yale admitted it could not afford to purchase the Groves School building.
+The council looked into selling other council property as a result.

 In 2012, the first arguments for demolishing the deteriorating building were raised, with the building's newer science tower being demolished later in the same year.

 In 2014, Coleg Cambria (replacing Yale) revealed plans to develop the site into part of its Wrexham central campus.
 In 2015, the original 1902 buildings, part of Coleg Cambria, were refurbished.

 In 2016, it was announced to be demolished, and replaced with up to two new schools on the site.
 250 and later 1,000 people signed a petition urging the site be retained.
 Coleg Cambria considered the site to become part of its campus, however the plans did not fall through.
 The council rejected requests to re-evaluate the decision, and 55 local campaigners gathered outside the building to oppose its demolition.
 Threats were also made to the council's leader over the announcement.
 The site has cost £100,000 in upkeep to maintain since its closure in 2003, and an additional £900,000 between 2006 and 2016.